 Egypt was the natural enemy of the Israelites.

-It was right on their doorstep, much too close.
+it was right on their doorstep, much too close for comfort

 Pharaoh ruled the Egyptians, so he became the focus of Israelite fear and loathing.

 The most famous Pharaoh was the one whom Moses confronted.
-This Pharaoh, possibly Ramses II, was forced to let Moses lead the Israelites out of Egypt, and in the Bible story Pharaoh died by drowning in the Sea of Reeds.
+This Pharaoh, possibly Ramses II, was forced to let the great Israelite leader Moses lead the Israelites out of Egypt, and in the Bible story Pharaoh died by drowning in the Sea of Reeds.